valancej/documentation/_general/about/mobile-support.md

 Some customers have had success manually installing older versions of the Android SDK on Codeship Basic, or building the Android SDK in a Docker image on Codeship Pro - but neither is officially documented or supported.

-At this time there is no viable workaround for iOS builds, either.
+At this time there is no viable workaround for native iOS application builds, either.
+Some frameworks for building non-native applications, such as [fabric.io](https://get.fabric.io) have been used successfully, though.